Shaanu17/Hash-Cracker/README.md

-This is a python tool with predefined libraries whuch can crack and identify hashes .
+This is a simple python tool with predefined libraries which can crack and identify hashes .
 Hash Buster is Python tool to crack or identify hashes

 Features:-